Time analyticity for heat equation on gradient shrinking Ricci solitons: Introduction

 where $\text{Ric}$ is the Ricci curvature of $(M,g)$ and $\text{Hess}\,f$ is the Hessian of $f$.
-It is easy to see that the flat Euclidean space $(\mathbb{R}^n, \delta_{ij})$ is a gradient shrinking Ricci soliton with potential function $f=|x|^2/4$, which is called Gaussian shrinking Ricci soliton $(\mathbb{R}^n,\delta_{ij}, |x|^2/4)$.
-Gradient shrinking Ricci solitons play an important role in the Ricci flow \cite{[Ham]} and Perelman's resolutions of the Poincar\'e Conjecture \cite{[Pe],[Pe2],[Pe3]}, as they are self-similar solutions and arise as limits of dilations of Type I singularities in the Ricci flow.
-Over the past two decades, the geometric and analytic property of shrinkers is an active issue, which is useful for understanding the structure of manifolds.
-See \cite{[Cao]} for an excellent survey.
+Obviously, the flat Euclidean space $(\mathbb{R}^n, \delta_{ij})$ is a gradient shrinking Ricci soliton with potential function $f=|x|^2/4$, which is called the Gaussian shrinking Ricci soliton $(\mathbb{R}^n,\delta_{ij}, |x|^2/4)$.
+Shrinkers play an important role in the Ricci flow \cite{[Ham]} and in Perelman's resolutions of the Poincar\'e Conjecture \cite{[Pe],[Pe2],[Pe3]}, as they are self-similar solutions and arise as limits of dilations of Type I singularities in the Ricci flow.
+Over the past two decades, the geometric and analytic properties of shrinkers have become an active issue, as this is useful for understanding the structure of manifolds (see \cite{[Cao]} for an excellent survey).

 From \eqref{Eq1}, Hamilton \cite{[Ham]} observed that